faezs/opt-expect/README.md

 There is also an abstraction for defining and running environments using [streamly](https://github.com/composewell/streamly) for generating streams of trajectories and calculating generalized advantage estimates on them in [Env](src/Env.hs).

+## Future Work

 On the roadmap is an implementation of Stochastic Computational Graphs implemented perhaps using the [circuit abstraction](https://github.com/conal/concat/blob/master/examples/src/ConCat/Circuit.hs) provided by concat.
+Execution on GPUs, whether by switching out the NN stuff for hasktorch or haskell/tensorflow or by figuring out (or more likely waiting for) how conal means to implement compilation to GPUs with concat.

 ## Running
 Fairly straightforward if you have stack